jacwellington/mnpopcenter.github.io/_posts/2015-11-10-Data-Spotlight-IHIS.markdown

 As with all MPC data products the consistent browsable and searchable documentation adds a lot to the usefulness of the data.

+Read the introduction to <a href="https://www.ihis.us/ihis/resources/AHC_2011_poster.pdf"> this </a> for a more detailed explaination of IHIS and the value it provides to health research.

 ### **Description of IHIS Data**

-The data has supplementary information in some years on children and adults (different questions) At intervals the survey asks extra questions on topics.
+The data has supplementry information in some years on children and adults (different questions) At intervals the survey asks extra questions on topics.
 In 2002, 2007 and 2012 the NHIS included the Complimentary and Alternative Medicine questions, asking about use of "alternative medicine" and conditions people  used it for.

 The data follows the structure of other MPC micro-data, grouping people into households, allowing researchers to study people in the context of their households and families.
 In addition to people and households, the IHIS data has many records attached to people, most of which MPC hasn't yet released publically (but we will.) every person got asked about every health condition they have, or in other years every injury they suffered.
 In future we plan to include these additional types of information for people: